WHAT IS MEPS?

 PRE-MEPS Briefing: Bring a change of clothes for processing: follow all dress code regulations listed below!

-I understand that I’m going to the Houston MEPS to JOIN THE UNITED STATES AIR FORCE and enter the UNITED STATES AIR FORCE Delayed Enlistment Program (DEP).
+I understand that I’m going to the Houston MEPS to JOIN THE UNITED STATES ACTIVE DUTY AIR FORCE and enter the UNITED STATES AIR FORCE Delayed Enlistment Program (DEP).
 I know what day I am scheduled for processing through MEPS.
 I know what time I need to meet at the recruiting office for a PRE-MEPS briefing.
 I know that if I am late…I will NOT process.

 Bring all original documents: social, birth certificate, ID and high school diploma.
 If you have college and/or high school transcripts (original/official versions) bring those.
 If you are married, bring your marriage license (original) and spouse’s birth certificate (original), social security card (original) and a copy of their ID.
 If you are divorced bring your divorce decree (original).
 If you have dependents, bring each dependent’s birth certificate (original) and social security card (original).
 Remember all documents must be originals or certified copies.